 About Seattle Reads 2023

-Our Seattle Reads 2023 selection is “The Swimmers” by Julie Otsuka (Alfred A. Knopf).
-Save the date!
-Julie Otsuka will visit Seattle May 19-20, 2023.
+Our Seattle Reads 2023 selection was “The Swimmers” by Julie Otsuka (Alfred A. Knopf).

 About “The Swimmers”

 From the best-selling, award-winning author of “The Buddha in the Attic” and “When the Emperor Was Divine” comes a novel about what happens to a group of obsessed recreational swimmers when a crack appears at the bottom of their local pool.
 This searing, intimate story of mothers and daughters—and the sorrows of implacable loss—is the most commanding and unforgettable work yet from a modern master.